Free Will in Ancient Thought

 Frede asks what, according Alexander of Aphrodisias, "are we positively free to do"?

-18. In trying to explicate this, Alexander seems to be driven into a hopeless tangle.
+Mantissa is a supplement to Alexander's On the soul.
+There is some dispute about whether the author is Alexander or one a compilation of notes by one of his students.
+In trying to explicate this, Alexander seems to be driven into a hopeless tangle.
 He is perfectly aware that, according to Aristotle, the virtuous person cannot choose otherwise.
 This is what it is to be virtuous, to have no trace of a motivation left to act other than virtuously.
 So Alexander recurs to the fact that there was a point before the virtuous person was virtuous at which he could have chosen otherwise.
 But this has the consequence that now human freedom, if it involves the ability to choose otherwise, looks like a sign of human weakness, an inference actually drawn by a follower of Alexander's, the author of the Mantissa (chapter XXII).
 It is clear, at least in part, what motivates Alexander's position.
 He is so eager to reject determinism that he not only wants to reject determinism from the outside in the form of objects which force our assent.
 He also wants to reject determinism from the inside.
-And so, prompted by a Stoic claim to the contrary, he is willing to claim that under identical conditions, both internal and external, that is to say, under the same external circumstances and the same internal conditions of the mind, it is still possible to choose and to act otherwise (De fato 192, 22ff).
+And so, prompted by a Stoic claim to the contrary, he is willing to claim that under identical conditions, both internal and external, that is to say, under the same external circumstances and the same internal conditions of the mind, it is still possible to choose and to act otherwise (De fato [XXII] 192, 22ff).

 What is this "a hopeless tangle"?

-It conflicts with Aristotle.
 For Aristotle, "the virtuous person cannot choose otherwise."
-So Alexander faces the prospect of committing himself to the proposition that the virtuous are not responsible for their actions because these actions are not free for them.
+So Alexander, who is an Aristotelian, faces the prospect of committing himself to the proposition that the virtuous are not responsible for their actions because these actions are not free for them.

 Alexander also faces a philosophical problem.
 He "is willing to claim that under identical conditions, both internal and external, that is to say, under the same external circumstances and the same internal conditions of the mind, it is still possible to choose and to act otherwise."